 Agnei Iberico, lamb ribs in the mountainous Aragon style (© La Barra Tapas)

 Recently opened in 2022, La Barra Tapas is a Spanish tapas restaurant in the unassuming neighbourhood of Cheung Sha Wan.
 With a robust menu of classic tapas, paellas, and grilled meats and seafood, this restaurant seating just around 20 is our number one recommendation for a cost-effective tapas restaurant in Hong Kong.
 In particular, we recommend the Fideuà De Pescado (HK$168), a dish which is similar to paella but made with short pasta noodles instead of rice.
-The churros served with dreamy melted dark chocolate sauce and vanilla ice cream (HK$68) are the perfect way to end a meal at this local gem.
+The churros served with dreamy melted dark chocolate sauce and vanilla ice cream (HK$78) are the perfect way to end a meal at this local gem.

-Shop A, 512, 518 Fuk Wing St, Cheung Sha Wan | +852 2411 1668
+Location: Shop A, 512, 518 Fuk Wing Street, Cheung Sha Wan

 See also